 Cancels any Future Dated Service Requests sent by the Losing Supplier for the Device and in respect of each Future Dated Service Request for the Device sends a 'Cancellation of Future Dated Response Pattern (DSP) requests because of CoS' (N38) DCC Alert to the Losing Supplier.

+For SMETS1 Devices, the DCC sets the Execution Counters in accordance with Table 9 of the S1SR document.
+The S1SP will then update details it holds of relevant Supplier (or Network Operator) ID and Certificate ID, as set out in Section 19 of the S1SP and returns a SMETS1 Response.

 The Gaining Supplier can now operate the Device.
 Immediately following this, the Gaining Supplier would be expected to update its contact details on the Meter and Configure the Device.

 Update Supplier Name